Child and Youth Mental Health Service

 - emerging personality disturbances

 These Community CYMHS teams are multi-disciplinary, and consist of child psychiatrists and mental health professionals.
-They offer a range of services tailored to the needs of the young person and their carers, including crisis intervention, inpatient support, mental health assessment, individual therapy, family intervention, group work, interagency consultation, and referral to other agencies.
+They offer a range of services tailored to the needs of the young person, their families and carers, including crisis intervention, inpatient support, mental health assessment, individual therapy, family intervention, group work, interagency consultation, and referral to other agencies.

 All Community CYMHS teams are open from Monday to Friday – 8.30am to 4.30pm (excl. public holidays).